 Characteristics and Material Choice of the Best Hiking Clothes

 The most important characteristic of hiking clothing is that each item serves its purpose.
-A hiking shirt should protect you from sun exposure, be comfortable with a backpack on, etc. A puffy jacket should insulate well and keep you warm on cold nights.
+A hiking shirt should protect you from sun exposure, breathe well and be comfortable with a backpack on.
+A puffy jacket should insulate well and keep you warm on cold nights.

 You get the idea, each item in your pack needs to perform its task well, otherwise find something better.
 With that said.
 Let’s look at some overarching characteristics of the best hiking clothes.